zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 ## Stages and Promotion

-Model stages are a way to model the progress that a model version takes through various stages in its lifecycle.
-A ZenML Model Version can be promoted to a different stage through the Dashboard, the ZenML CLI or code.
+Model stages are a way to model the progress that different versions takes through various stages in its lifecycle.
+A ZenML Model version can be promoted to a different stage through the Dashboard, the ZenML CLI or code.

 This is a way to signify the progression of your model version through the ML